diumenge, 3 de novembre del 2024

 Catastrophes and incompetence in Spain

-Not a well-documented carefully-written piece, but a stream of rage-filled thoughts, written in frustration and impotence at what we've seen this week.
+Not a well-documented carefully-written piece, but a stream of personal thoughts, written in frustration, rage and impotence at what we've seen this week.

 Tuesday's (29/10/2024) rainfall and flash floods in the Valencia region were horrendous.
-But foreseen; with accurate data and warnings from the weather service published throughout the day.
+But foreseen; with accurate data and warnings from the weather service published and broadcast on TV/radio throughout the day.
 Knowing how much water had fallen in the mountains upstream, they had a very close idea of how much water would flow through the (normally dry) ravines that towns have been built around and what height the water would reach as it raged through streets and homes.
-It was going to be a nightmare and called for immediate action.
+By mid-afternoon/early evening they knew it was going to be a nightmare and called for immediate action.
+All this data and warnings were passed on to the local authorities who have to decide what action to take.

-Local authorities (the Valencian autonomous government) failed to act; they failed to emit a warning from the government in time for people to go home or stay indoors which would have allowed/forced shops and factories to close, and people to realize the seriousness of what was about to happen in a question of hours.
-They sent the warning too late, when the floods had already hit most places and hundreds of people had probably already been washed away or were trapped in places where they had little chance of survival.
+However, the local authorities (the Valencian autonomous government) failed to act in time; they failed to emit the official warning from the government (the most efficient system sends an audible alarm and message to all mobile phones in the area) in time for people to go home or stay indoors which would have allowed/forced shops and factories to close, and people to realize the seriousness of what was about to happen in a question of hours.
+They sent the warning too late, losing valuable hours, when the floods had already hit most places and most of the victims had probably already been washed away or were trapped in places where they had little chance of survival.
 Yes, this level of rainfall and flooding surely meant chaos and deaths whatever, but on what scale?
 Perhaps, with the correct warnings and emergency measures that 21st century technology and up-to-the-minute scientific data offer, we could have been looking at a dozen dead if we compare to similar cases around Europe?
 Who knows.
-Now, we're looking at hundreds.
-At least.
+Now, we're looking at least two hundred according to the latest update (Saturday 2 Nov).
+If they had sent the warning mid-afternoon or even an hour or two earlier than it was broadcast, there would still have been enormous flood damage but many, many lives would have been saved as people got to safety in time.

 Throughout the night Tues-Wed, the scale of the catastrophe was becoming clear even for those of us just following social media.
 Hundreds of cries for help from people trapped, injured, up trees, on car roofs, with the water (and bodies) raging past, people who'd been unable to hold on to their loved ones, people trapped in underground areas filling up with water and so on.
-Cries for help on social media as the emergency telephone lines were completely overrun.
+Cries for help on social media as the emergency telephone lines were completely overrun and undermanned (the service had been privatized to save money).

 The post-flood response by politicians has also been hopeless; too slow and too little.
-By daybreak Wednesday they must have been able to appreciate the magnitude of the tragedy, and the amount of immediate work needed.
-There should have been helicopters (military and emergency services) in action and hundreds of rescuers on the ground, and asap, calls for thousands of Spain's hardly-used military troops to come and start the clear-up.
-But no.
+Apart from whatever rescues could go on during the long night, by daybreak Wednesday they must have been able to appreciate the magnitude of the tragedy, and the amount of immediate rescue and recovery work needed.
+There should have been many helicopters (military and emergency services) in constant action, searching for people and bringing in food, water and whatever was needed, and hundreds of rescuers on the ground, and asap, calls to organize the arrival of several thousands of Spain's hardly-used military troops to come and start the clear-up, not the couple of hundred who were apparently moving.
+The immediate response was on nowhere near the scale needed.
+Nor was the response in the following days as the regional government - in charge of the operation - seemed to be inoperative or unwilling to accept the dimensions of the catastrophe.

 Just yesterday, Saturday, 4 days later, there were still people without food, water, medicine or a roof over their head.
-People who still hadn't seen Spanish emergency services in their town or the famous arrival of troops.
+People who still hadn't seen Spanish emergency services in their town or the famous mass arrival of troops.
 People literally still trapped in their homes as they have 3 feet of mud and a heap of wrecked cars piled up against their house.
 And we're talking about towns 10 or 20 km from the third biggest city in Spain, not trying to reach the crashed plane in Alive!
+Volunteers, on foot with sweeping brushes and shovels and local farmers with tractors have carried out most of the clean-up in these first days, or been bringing in bags and trolleys of food and medicine while offical help and aid has been way too short on the ground.

-Dead bodies are still to be found and recovered from piles of cars, basements, ground floor buildings, underpasses, underground carparks...
-The death toll is currently over 250 but the fears are it could be many, many more.
-For this reason, perhaps the local govt refused to offer any new data yesterday, for fear of people's reactions if we know the true numbers?
+Dead bodies are still to be found and recovered from piles of cars, basements, ground floor buildings, underpasses, underground carparks, those washed out to sea...
+The death toll is currently over 200 but the fears are it could be many more.
+For this reason, perhaps the local govt refused to offer any new data yesterday, for fear of people's reactions and protests if we know the true numbers?

-No attempt (at least that we know of) to provide centres in every affected town offering psychological help and support for survivors and relatives of victims/the missing.
+For the first few days there has been no attempt (at least that I know of) to provide centres in every affected town offering psychological help and support for all survivors and relatives of victims/the missing, just the bare minimum for those few who have received the official information that they've lost a loved one.

-Restrictions on the tens of thousands of volunteers who've marched from Valencia city to help every day.
+There have been restrictions in some areas on the tens of thousands of volunteers who've marched from Valencia city to help every day.
 Supposedly because they might get in the way.
-In the way of what, if there's sod all happening in many places?
+In the way of what, if there's been little happening in many of the places the volunteers have reached?
 Or perhaps the restrictions are to try and cut off the flow of videos and photos showing just how dramatic the catastrophe is?

 Next will come the inevitable cover-up of the mistakes and negligence, alongside political blame-passing on a scale never seen before.